Recently, one of our users asked us how they can disable the login with email feature introduced in WordPress 4.5.

 That’s it!

-This will not change anything on the login page and users will still see that they can log in using either username or email address.
-But if they enter the email address to log in, it will give them an invalid username error.
+This will not change anything on the login page, and users will still see that they can log in using either a username or email address.
+But if they enter the email address to log in, they will receive an invalid username error.

 Method 2.
 Disable Login With Email in WordPress using a Plugin

-You can also disable the login with email feature with a single-use plugin.
+You can also disable the login with the email feature with a single-use plugin – No Login by Email Address.

-The plugin works out of the box, and there are no settings for you to configure.
-Simply visit the login screen of your WordPress site and try login in with your email address.
+The plugin works out of the box, which means that there are no settings to configure.
+Simply visit your WordPress site’s login screen and try logging in with your email address.

-You will get an invalid username error.
-The plugin will also change the label ‘Username or Email address’ to simply ‘Username.’
+You can see that you get an invalid username error.
+The plugin will also change the ‘Username or Email address’ label to simply ‘Username.’

 That’s all, we hope this article helped you disable login with email address feature in WordPress.
-You may also want to see our guide on how to disable login hints in WordPress login error messages and our picks for the best WordPress login page plugins.
+Next, you may also want to see our guide on how to disable login hints in WordPress login error messages and our picks for the best WordPress login page plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.